korolainenriikka/fine-tuned-ocr-for-dental-markings/README.md

 # Fine-tuned Optical Character Recognition For Dental Fossil Markings

-Experiment files and pretrained models from the Data Science MSc thesis 'Fine-tuned Optical Character Recognition For Dental Fossil Markings.
+Experiment files and pretrained models from the Data Science MSc thesis 'Fine-tuned Optical Character Recognition For Dental Fossil Markings'.

 ## Run experiments on your own data